 This is an award-winning Day of the Dead activity book that’s a great way to talk about Dia de los Muertos in your homeschooling curriculum.

-Kids can do a bunch of mazes, puzzles, activities, and crafts that will teach them about this fall holiday in such a fun way.
+Kids can do many mazes, puzzles, activities, and crafts that will teach them about this fall holiday in such a fun way.

 This is a nice Day of the Dead activity book geared for kids age 8-12.
 There are coloring pages, craft projects, writing prompts, places to create poetry, recipes for traditional Mexican dishes, and more!